irit-melodi/educe/docs/stac-util.rst

         --output /tmp/graphs\
         data/socl-season1

-Aside from the graph below, this displays a per-document count along the with the total ::
+Aside from the graph below, this displays a per-document count along with the total ::

     s1-league2-game1 [14] discourse SILVER 1 (4)